aws-samples/stream-emr-on-eks/README.md

 This is a project developed in Python [CDK](https://docs.aws.amazon.com/cdk/latest/guide/home.html) for APAC EMR roadshow 2023.

 The infrastructure deployment includes the following:
+- A new S3 bucket for applications
+    - encrypted by KMS_MANAGED key
+    - auto-upload files from ./deployment/app_code
-- A new S3 bucket to store sample data and stream job code
+- A new DataLake S3 bucket
+    - encrypted by KMS_MANAGED key
+    - registered in Lakeformation as a data lake
+    - naming convention is s3://lf-datalake-{Aws.ACCOUNT_ID}-{Aws.REGION}
 - An EKS cluster v1.24 in a new VPC across 2 AZs
     - The Cluster has 2 default managed node groups: the OnDemand nodegroup scales from 1 to 5, SPOT instance nodegroup can scale from 1 to 30.
     - It also has a Fargate profile labelled with the value serverless